-The Top to Bottom methodology gives an overall ranking to schools by using several different achievement-related measures in mathematics, reading, science, social studies, and writing.
+The School Ranking report gives an overall ranking to schools by using several different achievement-related measures in mathematics, English language arts, science, and social studies.

 These rankings tell us how a school is doing relative to other schools throughout the state on student achievement, improvement in student achievement, and student achievement gaps.
 Identifying schools with high achievement gaps is a critical step toward Michigan achieving its overriding goal of closing the achievement gap within schools and reducing the achievement gap statewide.
 Additionally, identifying schools with low achievement and/or high achievement gaps allows schools to target their resources to areas that need the most improvement.

-The Top to Bottom methodology is also used to generate federally required lists of Priority Schools, Focus Schools, and Reward Schools.
-Priority Schools are schools identified in the lowest five percentof the statewide rankings.
-Focus Schools consist of the 10 percent of schools on the Top-to-Bottom list with the largest achievement gaps between its top 30 percent of students and its bottom 30 percent,based on average scale score.
-Reward Schools consist of schools that made AYP and were identified in one of three ways: 1) top five percent of schools on the Top-to-Bottom list, 2) top five percent of schoolsmaking the greatest gains in achievement (improvement metric), or 3) "Beating the Odds."
+The School Ranking methodology is also used to recognize Reward Schools for the high or highly improving achievement.
+Reward Schools consist of schools that were identified in one of three ways: 1) top five percent of schools on the overall School Ranking, 2) top five percent of schools making the greatest gains in achievement (improvement metric), or 3) "Beating the Odds."

-The Top to Bottom report may be used to answer questions such as these:
+The School Ranking report may be used to answer questions such as these:

 Each content area has a weighted index calculated from the three components.
 The weighted index is compared with other similar schools in the same content area and a content area z-score is calculated.

 A school-level weighted index is created using all content areas for which a z-score was calculated.
 The content area weights are divided equally amongst the number of content areas present in a school's ranking calculations.